Grandma’s BBQ Meatballs

 • Preheat the oven to 350°F and line a baking sheet with aluminum foil (lightly coated with cooking spray) or parchment paper.

-• In a large mixing bowl, combine the evaporated milk, bread crumbs, onion, garlic, BBQ sauce, eggs, black pepper and salt.
+• In a large mixing bowl, combine the 5 ounces evaporated milk, 3/4 cup seasoned bread crumbs, chopped 1/2 medium sweet onion, minced or pressed 2 cloves garlic, 3 tablespoons BBQ sauce (that you are currently making), 2 eggs, 2 teaspoons black pepper and 1 teaspoon coarse kosher salt.
 Stir well.

-• Break the ground beef and pork into small pieces as you add it to the mixture.
+• Break the g1 pound 15/85 mix ground beef and p1 pound ground pork into small pieces as you add it to the mixture.
 Toss with clean heads (or wear gloves) until blended.
 Do not overmix.

 • Form meatballs into 2-3 inch large meatballs or 1 inch small meatballs and place onto the prepared baking sheet.
 Bake for 15-20 minutes, depending on size.